pinakig22/pinakig22/README.md

 ### 👋 Hi there, I'm Pinaki ✨

+## I'm a Technical Operations Engineer (Cloud)
-- 👀 I’m interested in Cloud, and stuff around Cloud.
+- 👀 I’m interested in Cloud (AWS), and stuff around Cloud.
 - 🌱 I’m currently learning Terraform
 - 🥇 AWS Solutions Architect Certified - Professional
 - 🥅 2021 Goals: Learn as much as I can and work on my health